edukor03/home-lab-setup/kali-linux/kali-setup.md

 <p>If everything done right, you should be able to log into the system.</p>

 #### 2. Updating & Upgrading Kali Linux
+> [!IMPORTANT]
+> Before doing the next steps ensure that your VM network is set to NAT and is connected to the internet.
 <img src="screenshots/kali-setup_9.png" width="400px">
 <p>"apt update" is used to refresh the package list for Linux system.
 Its essential to perform this once in a while to make sure your systems keeps up to date.
 Once the command is used it will display any packages that fetched from the web.</p>
 <img src="screenshots/kali-setup_10.png" width="400px">